elfrog/infinite-minesweeper/README.md

 Infinite Minesweeper is a web-based minesweeper game that has literally infinite mine field.

-Unlike other minesweeper games, it limits time while you can extend space infinitely by dragging a screen.
+Unlike other minesweeper games, it limits time while you can extend space infinitely by dragging field.
 Touching mine is not a game-over condition, it just decreases given time.

+## Development Story

-Technically, this project has some proof of concepts in mind:
+Technically, this project has some proof of concept in mind:

-* OOP(Object Oriented Paradigm) and FP(Functional Paradigm) are not contradicting.
+> Good fusion of OOP(Object Oriented Paradigm) and FP(Functional Paradigm) ideas.

-  You can apply immutability and avoid side effects with OOP, these are not FP-only ideas.

-* With well-designed architecture, Redux-like libraries are not necessary.

-  IMHO, Redux-like libraries are adding a bloated and complicated layer on project.
-Take advantage of language's natural features.

-  Consider F#, Elem, or Haskell if you fall in love with functions, seriously.
+I wished every states used in this project to minimize side effects and utilize OOP features so that I can make well-structured, concentrated state objects.

+You can see, every state objects, e.g. FieldState, assign its internal variables only once at the constructor.
+It's like the pure functions only accept its inputs from parameters.

+With that class concept, I intended to adapt OOP's structuring power.
+Methods in a state class are related exactly with that state.
+No need for nested functions to mimic capsulation, just take advantage of language's natural features.

+Every states are set only at `Game` component.
+Since states are immutable, it was easy to apply states on React components.
+A state change yields new state, and just `setState`!

 ## Project Structure